-The consequences of this are stark once you consider that after months of investigation, preparation, and trial the judge can come back lower the jury’s award or wipe clean the slate.
+The consequences of this are stark once you consider that after months of investigation, preparation, and trial the judge can lower the jury’s award or wipe clean the slate.
 Generally, a remitter should only be used when "A verdict will not be set aside unless it is so excessive as to indicate that the jury was moved by passion or prejudice, or that it exceeds the necessarily flexible limits of fair and reasonable compensation or is so large that it shocks the judicial conscience."
 Richter v.
 Northwestern Memorial Hospital, 177 Ill.
 App.
 3d 247, 257, (1988).

 “Every health care professional and health care provider that renders any service in the treatment, care, or maintenance of an injured person, except services rendered under the provisions of the Workers' Compensation Act or the Workers' Occupational Diseases Act, shall have a lien upon all claims and causes of action of the injured person for the amount of the health care professional's or health care provider's reasonable charges up to the date of payment of damages to the injured person.
 The total amount of all liens under this Act, however, shall not exceed 40% of the verdict, judgment, award, settlement, or compromise secured by or on behalf of the injured person on his or her claim or right of action.”
 770 ILCS 23/10.

 The Act distinguishes and defines Health Care Professionals and Health Care Providers.
-The former are “any individual in any of the following license categories: licensed physician, licensed dentist, licensed optometrist, licensed naprapath, licensed clinical psychologist, or licensed physical therapist,” and the latter are “any entity in any of the following license categories: licensed hospital, licensed home health agency, licensed ambulatory surgical treatment center, licensed long-term care facilities, or licensed emergency medical services personnel.”
+The former is “any individual in any of the following license categories: licensed physician, licensed dentist, licensed optometrist, licensed naprapath, licensed clinical psychologist, or licensed physical therapist,” and the latter is “any entity in any of the following license categories: licensed hospital, licensed home health agency, licensed ambulatory surgical treatment center, licensed long-term care facilities, or licensed emergency medical services personnel.”

 Neither one of these two categories can be more than 33% of recovery.
 Also, if the total of these two categories is greater than or equal to 40% then attorney’s fees cannot exceed 30%.
 Finally, Medicare and Medicaid have similar liens but the former has priority to the latter.

-Of course, plaintiffs will often try to resolves their claims through the insurance process before initiating a trial.
+Of course, plaintiffs will often try to resolve their claims through the insurance process before initiating a trial.
 However, insurance proceeds may not be enough to adequately compensate you.
 In this case, nothing in Illinois law prohibits you from filing a lawsuit against the appropriate parties for the remainder.
 Also, Illinois law allows you to seek recovery from multiple parties to the extent they were responsible for your injuries and subsequent damages.
 Gertz v.
 Campbell, 55 Ill.
 2d 84 (Ill.
 1973).

 The Attack and Response: Fault and Defenses